Professor Rucha Karnik

 Biography

-Rucha Karnik comes from an Agri-biotech industry background.
-She obtained her PhD degree (2011) in Membrane Biology at the University of Leeds with a Overseas Research Students Awards Scheme (ORSAS) studentship award.
-During her PhD her work focused on indentifying mechanisms for K+ channel traffic impacting human health and disease.
+Dr Rucha Karnik is a Professor of Membrane and Cell Physiology in the School of Molecular Biosciences at the University of Glasgow.
+She comes from an Agri-biotech industry background and has Undergraduate and Master's degrees in Biotechnology and Molecular Biology.
+Rucha obtained her PhD degree (2011) in Membrane Biology at the University of Leeds with a Overseas Research Students Awards Scheme (ORSAS) studentship award.
+During her PhD she focused on indentifying mechanisms for K+ channel traffic impacting human health and disease.

-Rucha moved to the University of Glasgow in 2011, taking up a post doctoral position in the Blatt laboratory.
-Working with plant systems here she focused on elucidating novel mechanisms co-ordinating ion transport and membrane traffic in plants.
-Rucha was awarded the prestigious Royal Society University Research Fellowship (2016) to establish her own research group at the University of Glasgow and she is now a Senior Royal Society URF.
+Rucha moved to the University of Glasgow in 2011, taking up a post doctoral position in the Blatt laboratory of membrane biophysics.
+Working with plant systems, here she focused on elucidating novel mechanisms co-ordinating ion transport and membrane trafficking in plants.
+Rucha was awarded a prestigious Royal Society University Research Fellowship (2016-2025) to establish her own research group at the University of Glasgow.

-Key words: plant growth, pathogen immunity, membrane transport, stomatal development, stomatal physiology, membrane traffic, climate-change, CO2-sensing, plant blindness
+Key words: plant growth, pathogen immunity, membrane transport, stomatal development, plant physiology, membrane traffic, climate-change, CO2-sensing, plant blindness

 Research interests